 The ATSC 3.0 physical layer carries time metadata which includes ATSC Physical Layer Time samples that enable recovery of the ATSC Physical Layer Time clock in the receiver [3].
 The format of this metadata is the 32 least-significant bits of the number of seconds plus the fraction of a second elapsed since midnight, January 1, 1970.
 See Section 9.3 of [3] for format details.

-The scheduling of media into the ATSC physical layer frames [5] is organized such that the boundaries of Media Segment delivery can be constrained to be within Period time boundaries.
+The scheduling of media into the ATSC physical layer frames [5] is organized such that the boundaries of DASH Media Segment delivery can be constrained to be within DASH Period time boundaries [34].
 This allows ad insertion by switching among media streams that share a common time source.

 The availability of ATSC Physical Layer Time from the physical layer allows for the generation of UTC within a receiver that is tightly synchronized to the ATSC infrastructure.
 UTC is used for media synchronization in order to support, for example, hybrid services which deliver linear media service components concurrently via broadcast and broadband.
 The calculation of UTC from ATSC Physical Layer Time is accomplished utilizing the metadata supplied in the System Time fragment of the Low Level Signaling (LLS) [7].